• Skip to primary navigation

 Joint support diets, supplements, and medications

-You can support your dog’s orthopedic health by feeding a diet rich in eicosapentaenoic acids (EPA), one of the three types of omega-3 fatty acids for dogs or considering a fish oil supplement.
+You can support your dog’s orthopedic health by feeding a diet rich in eicosapentaenoic acids (EPA), one of the three types of omega-3 fatty acids for dogs, or by considering a fish oil supplement.
 Additionally, there are a variety of other excellent joint supplements for dogs that can help decrease joint inflammation and improve joint health.

 One of my favorites is Dr. Buzby’s Encore Mobility™ hip and joint supplement.
 With a unique combination of green lipped mussel for dogs and deer antler velvet for dogs, Encore Mobility has the ability to work wonders for limping dogs.
 Take a look at the infographic below to learn more.

-hip and joint supplement infographic
+Hip and joint supplement infographic showing omega 3, glucosame, and more

 Save 10% on Encore Mobility™ Joint Supplement for Dogs